adimanuwal/ROQALS/README.md

-# Quasar Absorption Line Properties based on the AOD method (QALPAOD)
+# QALStools (Quasar Absorption Line Study tools)
-The respository contains routines for determining quasar absorption line properties based on apparant optical depth (AOD) method.
+The respository contains routines for determining survey pathlengths and absorption line properties for the Far-UV spectra in circum/intergalactic medium surveys.